patrickleboutillier/jcscpu-hw/jcsdemo/README.md

 * c = _LD0_

 ### add(a, b, ci) => (c, co)
-"add" connects the inputs and the output with a ADD circuit (page 80).
+"add" connects the inputs and the outputs with a ADD circuit (page 80).
 * a = _SW1_
 * b = _SW0_
 * ci = _CI_